 Once McCullough arrived at Bango, he assessed the situation, he called for three Banner ambulances and three Care Flight helicopters.
 North and Central Lyon fire district ambulances were also placed in a standby status.

 McCullough said the Humboldt County Fire Department sent a fire rehab truck to the scene to provide assistance to firefighters who were battling the blaze and smoke in 9 degree weather.
-Another ambulance has been assigned to Fallon to provide back-up services.
+Another ambulance was assigned to Fallon to provide back-up services.

 Fire crews spent the rest of the morning mopping up at the scene.
 An investigation has been initiated into the cause of the explosion.
 Trotter said later in the morning, though, a motor oil tank exploded and a crew was working near the line at the time before the explosion.